Relation(s)Stephen O'Keefe (Father), Jan O'Keefe (Mother), Rebekah O'Keefe (Sister)

-Steve O'Keefe Profile
+Steve O'Keefe Biography

 Stephen Norman John O'Keefe is a 33-year old Australian bowling all-rounder, who is hailed by many as one the most unfortunate spinners in the Australian cricketing arena as he has been left out on many occasions despite having impressive domestic figures.